AlgoMaster Logo

 OOP Basics for DSA

 DSA problems often define custom node classes.
-You will encounter these definitions throughout the course:
+These definitions appear throughout the course:

-Notice the public keyword on fields.
+The public keyword on fields makes them accessible from anywhere.
 In production C#, you would use properties with getters and setters, but for DSA, public fields are standard practice.
 You are not building production software here.
 You are solving problems under time pressure, and the overhead of encapsulation adds no value.

 C# supports default parameter values in constructors (like val = 0, next = null), which reduces the need for constructor overloading.
-This is cleaner than Java where you need separate constructors for each combination.
+One constructor can handle multiple call patterns.

 LeetCode often provides these node definitions.
 The default parameter constructor is handy for building data structures concisely:

-The `this` keyword refers to the current instance.
-You will see it most often in constructors to distinguish the parameter from the field (this.val = val).
+The this keyword refers to the current instance.
+It appears most often in constructors to distinguish the parameter from the field (this.val = val).